1. A 20bp target sequence is needed with a NGG PAM seq. Shall the NGG be exactly immediately following the 3′ of this 20bp sequence?

-12. Is there a method for cloning knockout cell lines from the engineered pool of cells?
+9. Is there a method for isolating single cell colonies from the engineered pool of cells?

-13. Do you need to linearize the donor template before transfecting into cells for efficient repair?
+10. Do you need to linearize a donor template before transfection for efficient repair?

 The donor template DNA is not preferred to be linearized as this will increase random integration.

-16. Does Crispr/Cas system work for non-dividing cells?
+12. Does CRISPR/Cas system work for non-dividing cells?

-17. Using CRISPR, can you get monoallelic knockout or biallelic knockout?
+13. Using CRISPR, can you get monoallelic knockout (heterozygous) or biallelic knockout (homozygous)?